When we started talking to Christians about sex in 1997, anal sex was almost never mentioned. Today it is a fairly common topic/question.

 Yes, some do and some say they climax from it (often with added clitoral stimulation).
 The surveys I could find on this are Internet or magazine surveys, so they are iffy at best.
 Rates of women who found anal at least somewhat enjoyable range from 5% to 40%.
 Even on surveys where the “like” rate was high, at least half the women did not like it and most surveys found the dislike rates higher.
 Clearly, a majority of women do not enjoy anal sex.

 How many heterosexuals are engaging in anal sex?
-The following chart shows how many men and woman, by age, say they have engaged in heterosexual intercourse in the year prior to answering a survey5:
+The following chart shows how many men and woman, by age, say they have engaged in heterosexual anal sex in the year prior to answering a survey5:

 There is far more anal sex among younger individuals, with a peak for men at 25-29 and for women at 30-39.
 Studies that ask if people have ever in their life engaged in anal sex find rates for those over 45 are lower than for younger individuals and more rare with greater age.
 This means anal sex is not something people do when they are young then give up; rather it is being done more often now than in the past.